-- Rest and ice to decrease irritation to the bursa and reduce pain and inflammation
+- Rest and ice to decrease irritation to the bursa and reduce pain

-- Proper stretching of the iliotibial band
+- Proper stretching of the IT band (iliotibial band)

 - A cortisone injection into the bursa to reduce inflammation

 If these treatments do not provide relief, your sports medicine doctor may need to re-evaluate the source of your hip pain.
 You may also be referred to a surgeon to discuss your treatment options.
 An MRI may also be recommended.

 Frequently Asked Questions about Bursitis and Bursas